 We believe we need SimpleLaw and plain legal language is a large part of that.
-We have to change horrible documents into beautiful documents in plain legal language.
+We have to convert all horrible legal documents into beautiful legal documents in plain legal language.
 We can help you to use plain language in your organization.

 The benefits of plain legal language

 What are the benefits of legal documents being in plain language or plain legal language?